 Ah, what better way to spend a weekday afternoon than by finding out how many people in your neighbourhood have got Covid right now?

 This map helps you do exactly that.
-It plots weekly government statistics on to a map of England and then breaks the information down by postcode.
-It marks any area that has cases by colouring it in blue.
-The darker the shade of blue, the more cases there are.
+It plots weekly government statistics on to a map of the UK and then breaks the information down by postcode.
+It marks any area that has cases by colouring it from light green through to dark blue and all the way up to burgundy.
+The darker the shade, the more cases there are.

-You can also hover over each area to find out the exact number, which means we can tell you that at the time of writing, Shoreditch has 11 active Covid cases, there are seven in West Brompton and seven in Clapham North.
+You can also click on each area to find out the exact number, which means we can tell you that at the time of writing, London cases look like this: Shoreditch has 22 active Covid cases, there are three in Notting Hill South and 11 in Peckham North.

 Check it out to see how well your area’s coping.